<

 Recreating a Missing Sculpture/Vase Hand

-In this abbreviated video lesson, you'll see the process of reconstructing and restoring a missing hand on a ceramic sculpture or vase.
-To ensure accuracy, the replacement hand was modeled after another identical vessel with an intact hand, using a silicone mold and resin epoxy casting.
+In this abbreviated video lesson, you'll see the process of restoring a missing hand on a ceramic sculpture or vase.
+For accuracy, the replacement hand was modeled after an identical vessel with an intact hand, using silicone mold and resin casting.

 Recreating a Missing Sculpture Foot